briankoser/sfc-listeners-guide/episodes/0219-the-council-of-nerdcea-convenes-and-other-news.md

 # News
 Disney created the Lucasfilm story group to determine the Star Wars Canon.

 Matt won the fantasy football league with Strangers and Aliens.
-They Skype with league commissioner Dr. Jayce O'Neil to talk about the season. <q class="archivist inline">Go Manglers!</q>
+They Skype with league commissioner Dr. Jayce O'Neil to talk about the season. {% arc %}Go Manglers!{% endarc %}

 Ben Avery drafted players who had sci-fi-sounding names, like Rob Gronkowski.